Guide to Homeschooling in South Dakota

 Power Homeschool is an online K-12 curriculum with a variety of courses to choose from.
 In addition to these courses, our program offers tools and resources to help new homeschoolers transition to at-home learning.

-South Dakota Homeschool Field Trips
+Homeschool Field Trips in South Dakota

 Each state has a variety of field trip options that allow students to learn outside the classroom.
 Here are a few ideas for field trips in South Dakota.